Chair, Professor Stephen O. Moshier

 The Bachelor of Arts option requires 32 credits including GEOL 211 or 221 (or 201), 321, 336, 342 (or equivalent), 343, 344, 443, a summer field experience (412 [six hours] or equivalent), and the 494 capstone seminar.
 Required supporting courses are CHEM 221 (or or equivalent) OR, PHYS 221, AND one quantitative methods course ( /GEOL 241, B EC 321, or equivalent).

-The Secondary Teacher Certification option leads to a double major in Secondary Education and Geology.
+The Secondary Teacher Licensure option leads to a double major in Secondary Education and Geology.
 Requirements are as follows: Bachelor of Arts in Geology coursework, supporting courses in CHEM 236, PHYS 221, ASTR 301 or 302, BIOL 201, SCI 321 and education courses as required by the Education Department.
 A Master of Arts in Teaching (MAT) program is available with the Geology major.
-A combined Bachelor's/MAT program may be completed in six years and one summer.
+A combined Bachelor's/MAT program may be completed in five years and one summer.
 See the Education section in this catalog.

 See the Financial Information section of this catalog for course fees.

 GEOL 201.
 Introductory Geology in the Field.
 Introduction to rocks and minerals, earth processes, and earth history as seen in rock strata, folds, faults, mountains, and fossils.
 Emphasis on field procedures, topographic and geologic maps, laboratory, and field work.
 Field trip ($40 field trip fee).
 Offered only at the .
 Su